 - Place multigrain cereal in a large bowl or the bowl of a stand mixer fitted with a kneading hook.
 Pour boiling water over, then let stand until mixture cools to between 105°F. and 115°F. for active dry yeast or to about 120F for Instant yeast, about 20 minutes. *Don't rush it.
 If your mixture is too hot, it may kill your yeast.
 A thermometer is handy here to make sure of the temperature before adding the yeast.

 - Sprinkle yeast over cereal mixture.
-Add 1 cup flour, the oil, honey (or brown sugar) and salt and stir until smooth.
-Gradually mix in the remaining flour, incorporating and additional add-ins during the mixing.
-Once all the flour is added, you'll have a moist dough, that may also seem a bit loose.
+If using Active Dry Yeast, allow to stand for 5-10 minutes before proceeding.
+Add 1 cup of the flour, the oil, honey (or brown sugar) and salt and stir until smooth.
+Gradually mix in the remaining flour, incorporating any of the optional add-ins during the mixing.
+Once all the flour is added, you'll have a moist dough that may also seem a bit loose.
 Resist the urge to add more flour at this point.
 Cover the bowl with plastic wrap and let rest 15 minutes.
 The grains will absorb more of the moisture during the rest period.

 - Prepare the Seed Mixture by stirring together all the seeds in a small bowl.
 Set aside.